Remote Control Sailboat Racing 2018-General Information

 Boats we sail:

 Thursday nights: Soling 1 meter (soling1m.com).
 Most popular RC sailboat in the US with fleets in almost every state.
-Boats are available in kit form from Victor Products, assembled from Victor Products (not recommended), or preowned.
-Several local members build one or two new boats a year and sell the previous one; buying a used boat is a great way to get into the program.
+Boats are currently not available in kit form from Victor Products.
+Victor has gone out of business but new boats should be available soon from a new supplier.
+Go to the class website for updates.
+Some used boats are available; buying a used boat is a great way to get into the program.

 Tuesday nights: DragonFlite 95.
 The Dragonflite is a great “ready to sail” boat that can be put together in a couple of hours, it is low cost ($400-450 including electronics), it sails well, and is durable.